CodeVS404/CodeVS404/README.md

 Hi there, my name is CodeVS404.
-Recenlty I have worked in Airwork and MSofr as a Swift and Java(kotlin) developer.
+Recenlty I have worked in Airwork and MSoft as a Swift and Java(kotlin) developer.

 I am passionate with all stuff which is connected to Software engineering and Mobile development in particular.